Sam Worthington: 2022–present: Avatar sequels and various projects

 Worthington reprised his role as Jake Sully in Avatar: The Way of Water (2022).
+The plot features Jake Sully’s family fleeing to the sea and joining reef clans to protect their home from returning human invaders.
 Much like its predecessor, it was a critical and commercial success.
 Upon release, it broke multiple records and grossed over $2.320 billion worldwide, making it the highest-grossing film of 2022 and the third-highest-grossing film of all time.
 The same year saw him play a role in the anticipated miniseries Under the Banner of Heaven, which received positive reviews and high viewership ratings.
 The following year, he received two award nominations: Best Actor at the 51st Saturn Awards for Avatar, and Best Supporting Actor at the 27th Satellite Awards for the aforementioned show.

 2024 was a busy year for Worthington as he had supporting roles in various projects.
-He first played a part in Kevin Hart led heist comedy Lift which released on Netflix.
+He first played a part in Kevin Hart led heist comedy Lift which was released on Netflix.
 He followed this up with the dystopian science fiction Breathe, Joshua John Miller directorial The Exorcism alongside Russell Crowe, John Woo's Peacock original action film The Killer, and David Mackenzie's thriller Relay.
 Additionally, he went onto work with Giovanni Ribisi, his co-star from the Avatar series, in the Kevin Costner-directed western-drama films Horizon: An American Saga – Chapter 1 and Horizon: An American Saga – Chapter 2 as First Lt.
 Trent Gephardt.
+Eager to reunite with the director of his previous film, Relay, Worthington collaborated with David Mackenzie on the 2025 thriller, Fuze.
+The film centers on the discovery of an unexploded bomb at a London construction site.
+Worthington, who was written into the film at his own request to Mackenzie, played X, the leader of a band of criminals.
+Fuze premiered at Toronto International Film Festival and received positive reviews.

+Worthington returned as Jake Sully in the third film in Avatar franchise, Avatar: Fire and Ash.
+In the film, the Sullys face the Ash People, a vengeful volcanic clan allied with humans, challenging their bond with Eywa.
+Thomas Butt of Collider described his performance as understated, noting that Worthington has fully matured in the role throughout the franchise.
+Butt specifically praised his ability to depict the internal conflict between Jake's human tendencies and his acquired Na'vi customs.

+Worthington will appear as Antipater in the upcoming 2026 film Zero A. D.: The Birth of Christ, a dramatization of the events around the Massacre of the Innocents.